-We always welcome approaches from potential clients, and will work to ensure we understand their needs and to help shape projects that will serve to answer the key questions as quickly and efficiently as possible.
+We always welcome approaches from potential clients.
+We work to ensure we understand your needs and to help shape projects that serve to answer the key questions as quickly and efficiently as possible.

-The marjority of our clients are long term repeat customers.
+The majority of our clients are long-term repeat customers.
 We find that our clients trust our advice, and appreciate the quality of our work – and that we deliver what we promise.

 For public sector clients, we can be commissioned directly under the All of Government procurement framework.

-Whatever your environmental consultancy needs, we will be happy to discuss how we can meet them within a budget you can afford.
+Whatever your environmental consulting needs, we will be happy to discuss how we can meet them within a budget you can afford.